Koenkk/zigbee2mqtt.io/docs/devices/RTCZCGQ11LM.md

 ---
-title: "Xiaomi RTCZCGQ11LM control via MQTT"
+title: "Aqara RTCZCGQ11LM control via MQTT"
-description: "Integrate your Xiaomi RTCZCGQ11LM via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendor's bridge or gateway."
+description: "Integrate your Aqara RTCZCGQ11LM via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendor's bridge or gateway."
 addedAt: 2022-01-31T17:42:44
 pageClass: device-page
 ---